mpv-player/mpv/DOCS/man/options.rst

     on the machine and use that, up to the maximum of 16.
 You can set more than 16 threads manually.

+``--vd-lavc-assume-old-x264=<yes|no>``
+    Assume the video was encoded by an old, buggy x264 version (default: no).
+    Normally, this is autodtected by libavcodec.
+But if the bitstream contains no x264 version info (or it was somehow skipped), and the stream was in fact encoded by an old x264 version (build 150 or earlier), and if the stream uses ``4:4:4`` chroma, then libavcodec will by default show corrupted video.
+    This option sets the libavcodec ``x264_build`` option to ``150``, which means that if the stream contains no version info, or was not encoded by x264 at all, it assumes it was encoded by the old version.
+Enabling this option is pretty safe if you want your broken files to work, but in theory this can break on streams not encoded by x264, or if a stream encoded by a newer x264 version contains no version info.

 Audio